wombelix/dominik-wombacher-cc/content/pages/recruiters_faq_en.rst

 Do you hate recruiters?
 =======================

 No, everyone has a job, your's is it to fill positions with the right people.
-But you are not alone, there are lot out their, therefore I appreciate when you follow some basic "rules of engagement".
+But you are not alone, there are lot out there.
+Thats why I appreciate when you follow some basic "rules of engagement".

 ----